poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 #### 22. numpy.nanmean()

+Parameters:

+- **a**array_like

+  Array containing numbers whose mean is desired.
+If *a* is not an array, a conversion is attempted.

+- **axis**{int, tuple of int, None}, optional

+  Axis or axes along which the means are computed.
+The default is to compute the mean of the flattened array.

+- **dtype**data-type, optional

+  Type to use in computing the mean.
+For integer inputs, the default is [`float64`](https://numpy.org/doc/stable/reference/arrays.scalars.html#numpy.float64); for inexact inputs, it is the same as the input dtype.

+- **out**ndarray, optional

+  Alternate output array in which to place the result.
+The default is `None`; if provided, it must have the same shape as the expected output, but the type will be cast if necessary.
+See [Output type determination](https://numpy.org/doc/stable/user/basics.ufuncs.html#ufuncs-output-type) for more details.

+- **keepdims**bool, optional

+  If this is set to True, the axes which are reduced are left in the result as dimensions with size one.
+With this option, the result will broadcast correctly against the original *a*.If the value is anything but the default, then *keepdims* will be passed through to the [`mean`](https://numpy.org/doc/stable/reference/generated/numpy.mean.html#numpy.mean) or [`sum`](https://numpy.org/doc/stable/reference/generated/numpy.sum.html#numpy.sum) methods of sub-classes of [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html#numpy.ndarray).
+If the sub-classes methods does not implement *keepdims* any exceptions will be raised.

+- **where**array_like of bool, optional

+  Elements to include in the mean.
+See [`reduce`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.reduce.html#numpy.ufunc.reduce) for details.

 Compute the arithmetic mean along the specified axis, ignoring NaNs.

 Returns the average of the array elements.
 The average is taken over the flattened array by default, otherwise over the specified axis. [`float64`](https://numpy.org/doc/stable/reference/arrays.scalars.html#numpy.float64) intermediate and return values are used for integer inputs.